openmanuscript/openmanuscript/tools/README.md

 # The OpenManuscript script

+For more information about this specification, contact david@dhrogers.com.

+## Introduction

 This script creates an `.rtf` file from an `openmanuscript` database.
 The `.rtf` file can be opened by any application that reads `.rtf` files, but testing is done only on Microsoft Word.